ashn-dot-dev/sunder/README.md

 If this option is not provided then the output executable will default to the name `a.out`.

-The intermediate files `OUT.asm` and `OUT.o` (output executable name plus `.asm` and `.o` extensions) are generated during compilation and subsequently removed after the output executable has been created.
+The intermediate files `OUT.tmp.asm` and `OUT.tmp.o` (output executable name plus `tmp.asm` and `tmp.o` extensions) are generated during compilation and subsequently removed after the output executable has been created.
 The `-k` flag will instruct the compiler *not* to remove these files (useful for debugging).

 ```sh
 $ sunder-compile -k -o hello examples/hello.sunder